-For a grown-up twist on jack-o'-lanterns, just hollow out pumpkins and place a pillar candle in each.
-Then, layer an old wooden table with the pillar pumpkins, gourds, and squash for a porch-perfect outdoor display that will provide a warm welcome all season long.
+For a grown-up twist on jack-o'-lanterns, just hollow-out mini pumpkins and place a pillar candle in each.
+Then, layer an old wooden table with the pumpkins, along with gourds and squash, for a porch-perfect outdoor display that will provide a warm welcome all season long.

 Decorative Bucket on Door

-Seasonal freshness comes courtesy of live hydrangea and hypericum in this hanging bucket.
+Seasonal freshness comes courtesy of fresh hydrangea and hypericum in this hanging bucket.
 Simply attach a decorative hook to your door and hang an antique bucket filled with water and the fall blooms.
-The seasonal display stays fresh for a few days -- enough time for your big fall gathering or for greeting unexpected fall guests.
+The seasonal display stays fresh for a few days—enough time for your big fall gathering or for greeting unexpected guests.